andras-simonyi/citeproc-org/README.md

 [citeproc-el](https://github.com/andras-simonyi/citeproc-el) Emacs Lisp library.
 See http://citationstyles.org/ for more information on the CSL project.

-Currently `citeproc-orgref` supports only the rendering of BibTeX citations and bibliographies — BibLaTeX support is planned.
+Currently citeproc-orgref supports only the rendering of BibTeX citations and bibliographies — Latex support is planned.

 ## Requirements and dependencies

-`citeproc-orgref` requires Emacs 25.1 or later and depends on [citeproc-el](https://github.com/andras-simonyi/citeproc-el), which must be installed before installing the `citeproc-orgref` package.
+citeproc-orgref requires Emacs 25.1 or later and depends on [citeproc-el](https://github.com/andras-simonyi/citeproc-el), which must be installed before installing the citeproc-orgref package.

 ## Installation